WRITING BRITAIN

 WRITING BRITAIN II

-“These young film-makers have produced beautiful pieces of work and they tell their stories in a poetic and emotionally intelligent way.
+“These young filmmakers have produced beautiful pieces of work and they tell their stories in a poetic and emotionally intelligent way.
 Take a look.”
 Nicola Addyman – Editor of Weekly Programmes at BBC Yorkshire

 WRITING BRITAIN II